paulhamsh/HCI-PicoW/README.md

 make BOARD=RPI_PICO_W clean
 make BOARD=RPI_PICO_W

-Copy *.uf2 to somewhere where you can drag to the Pico W
+Copy *.uf2 to somewhere where you can drag to the Pico W, like:

+cp build-RPI_PICO_W/firmware.uf2 /mnt/c/users/paul/Desktop

 ```